johntrehearn/python-exercises/readme.md

 ## Module 3

+I have completed exercises all the exercise for this module.

+## Module 4

-I have completed excerises all the exercise for this module.
+I have completed exercises all the exercise for this module.